GenEars/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 ## Implementation status

-This section provides pointers to existing open source implementations of this draft or in close relation to it.
+This section provides pointers to existing open source implementations of this document or in close relation to it.

 ### NORIA